-Steven Lieberman is a trial lawyer, a counsellor and a shareholder at Rothwell Figg, whose practice encompasses the spectrum of IP law, including patent litigation, post-grant proceedings, privacy, and e-commerce for high-profile clients such as LG Electronics, The New York Times, NBCUniversal, HBO, and Bloomberg.
-Mr Lieberman's public service is equally distinguished: he is an accomplished First Amendment litigator with a strong devotion to issues of constitutional law and religious liberties.
-Mr Lieberman is a member of the Sedona Conference Working Group 10 on patent litigation best practices in the pharmaceutical and biologics areas and the Intellectual Property & Technology Law Advisory Board of The George Washington University Law School.
+Steven Lieberman is a trial lawyer, counsellor, and shareholder at Rothwell Figg, whose practice encompasses the spectrum of IP law, including patent litigation, post-grant proceedings, privacy, and e-commerce for high-profile clients such as The New York Times, NBCUniversal, HBO, ViacomCBS, and Bloomberg.
+He has been lead counsel on over 100 patent infringement suits in US District Court.
+Steven's public service is equally distinguished: he is an accomplished First Amendment litigator with a strong devotion to issues of constitutional law and religious liberties.
+He is a member of the Sedona Conference Working Group 10 on patent litigation best practices in the pharmaceutical and biologics areas and the Intellectual Property & Technology Law Advisory Board of The George Washington University Law School.